 Sentenced to death

 Jesus was sentenced to death and nailed to the cross for claiming to be God.
-But because he actually was God, death could not hold him.
-On the third day he rose from the grave, proving his claims to be God in the flesh.
+But because He actually was God, death could not hold him.
+On the third day He rose from the grave, proving the truth of his claims to be God in the flesh.

-After his resurrection, just before he went to heaven, Jesus commanded his disciples to baptise people “in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19).
+After his resurrection, just before He went to heaven, Jesus commanded his disciples to baptize people “in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19).
 Again, we see the Trinity here in the words of Jesus.
 Father, Son, and Holy Spirit are equal and are equally God.

 Yes, Jesus claimed to be God.
 Jesus is God.
-That is great news, because only God himself could rightfully make the promise that Jesus made “I am with you always, to the end of the age” (Matthew 28:20).
+That is great news, because only God himself could rightfully make the promise that Jesus made: “I am with you always, to the end of the age” (Matthew 28:20).
 Jesus is eternal.
 Jesus is omnipresent.
-That is why he can take care of us and bless us even today.100% Free Bible Course
+That is why He can take care of us and bless us even today.